1) John Elton: Your Song

 Well, a few of the verses, well, they've got me quite cross

-But the sun's been quite kind while I wrote this song
+But the sun's been quite kind while I

 It's for people like you that keep it turned on